Fashion

 #6.
 DO wear a low heel or shoes that are close to your skin color.

 To visually elongate your legs when wearing shorts, especially longer shorts, wear shoes with a low heel.
-The key word is LOW heel; high heels and shorts are hard to pull off in a classy way.
+The key word here is LOW; high heels and shorts are hard to pull off in a classy way.
 It can be done, but tread lightly… no pun intended.
 Ha!

 If you don’t want to wear heels, a shoe in a neutral shade with a low contrast to your skin tone will look best.
 Also, shoes with less foot coverage will help with the appearance of longer legs.